upgle/incubator-openwhisk-runtime-java/README.md

 ## Deploying the Java runtime image to OpenWhisk

-Deploy OpenWhisk using ansible environment that contains the kind `java:8` Assuming you have OpenWhisk already deployed locally and `OPENWHISK_HOME` pointing to root directory of OpenWhisk core repository.
+Deploy OpenWhisk using ansible environment that contains the kind `java:8` or `java:11` Assuming you have OpenWhisk already deployed locally and `OPENWHISK_HOME` pointing to root directory of OpenWhisk core repository.

 Set `ROOTDIR` to the root directory of this repository.